The Original & Authentic Exhibition

 - Group Bookings: For groups over 8 people, please contact Ticketmaster Group Sales on 01 648 6029 or email@example.com

 - Special Needs Bookings: Please see here for more info.

 - Duration: Revolution 1916 is a self-guided exhibition, it includes a short documentary and two levels of exhibits.
 You walk around at your own pace, it should take approximately an hour but you can stay longer if you wish.
-The exhibition closes at 7pm Fridays to Wednesdays, and 9pm on Thursdays.
+The exhibition closes at 7pm daily, last entry at 6pm.

 - Parents, please note: no buggies are allowed inside the exhibition hall.
 We have a small buggy bay available in the lobby but this does get busy, so there are no guarantees of a place there.

 A fitting location for the exhibition, The Ambassador Theatre was formerly the Rotunda Rink and dates back to 1764.
 It was here on 25th November 1913 that the Irish Volunteers held a mass meeting and many volunteers who took part in the 1916 Rising signed up.